- Search The Registry

 Worlds Fair Exhibit (1900)

 *On this date in 1900, The Exhibit of American Negroes was shown at the Paris Exposition.
-This was a sociological display within the Palace of Social Economy at the 1900 World's Fair in Paris.
+This was a sociological display at the Paris Palace of Social Economy at the 1900 World's Fair.

 The exhibition's goal was to demonstrate progress and commemorate the lives of African Americans at the turn of the century.
 The exhibit included a statuette of Frederick Douglass, four bound volumes of nearly 400 official patents by African Americans, photographs from several educational institutions (Fisk University, Howard University, Roger Williams University, Tuskegee Institute, Claflin University, Berea College, North Carolina A&T), an African-American bibliography by the Library of Congress containing 1,400 titles, and two social studies directed by Du Bois: "The Georgia Negro" (comprising 32 handmade graphs and charts), and a set of about 30 statistical graphics on the African American population made by his students at Atlanta University.